Planning Project Manager

 - Perform all job functions in a safe manner.

-This position will obtain services of and direct the work of contractors, and will also direct the work of interns.
+This position will coordinate on work with contractors, and may also direct the work of interns.

 - Bachelor’s degree in economics or another field involving quantitative analysis and/or policy analysis.
 Master’s degree preferred, or equivalent experience.

 - Demonstrated ability to work on and coordinate projects with members with a diverse range of experience, expertise and backgrounds.

 - One year of experience with renewable and/or efficiency programs is preferred.